ggabrakadabra/rails-pictures-api/README.md

 ```
 Once the pictures table and scripts worked correctly, I added the favorites table.
 This table authenticates the user since only the user should be able to see and create their own favorites.

-This is the update script for creating a favorite.
+This is the script for creating a favorite.
 ```
 #!/bin/bash